Generic part of Security Services in CACIB

 • Industry approved encryption

-All information transmitted via OPTIM.net is secured and encrypted through the use of the industry’s most current and secure encryption technology.
+All information transmitted via our applications is secured and encrypted through the use of the industry’s most current and secure encryption technology (check certificates for details)

-Access to OPTIM.net is protected by a dual login authentication system of user id (Digipass ID) (alphanumeric & case sensitive) and a Digipass or Soft Token personal identification number (PIN).
-Only by providing the system with the correct combination, will the customer be allowed to access to OPTIM.net Web Banking.
+Access to our transactional websites is protected by strong authentication system of user id (Digipass / Soft Token ID) (alphanumeric & case sensitive) and a Digipass / Soft Token personal identification number (PIN).
+Only by providing the system with the correct combination will the customer be allowed to access to its Web Banking content.

-OPTIM.net will automatically logout a login session should it detect inactivity after a short period of time.
+Transactional web sites will automatically logout a user session should it detect inactivity after a short period of time.
 This is done to prevent unauthorized usage, should the system be left alone or if the customer has forgotten to logout.
+This is compliant as well with regulations request (e.g. PSD2).

-• ensure that he does not knowingly or accidentally disclose or allow access to his User ID and/or Digipass-Soft Token ID, and/or PIN (as applicable) including any other authorized OPTIM.net Banking users of the customer;
+• ensure that he does not knowingly or accidentally disclose or allow access to his User ID and/or Digipass-Soft Token ID, and/or PIN (when applicable) including any other authorized “Credit Agricole CIB Banking Service” users of the customer;

 • destroy the original printed copy of his User ID and/or his initial PIN and Digipass-Soft Token ID (as applicable) received from the Bank;

-• never write down the User ID and/or Digipass-Soft Token ID, and/or PIN on any device for accessing OPTIM.net Banking or on anything usually kept with or near it;
+• never write down the User ID and/or Digipass-Soft Token ID, and/or PIN on any device for accessing any “Credit Agricole CIB Banking Service ” or on anything usually kept with or near it;

 • never write down or record the User ID and/or Digipass-Soft Token ID, and/or PIN (as applicable) without disguising it; and